davidkimai/context.json/README.md

 # context.json

-## An open standard for context and collaboration in cross-platform AI
+## An open standard for defining AI context and collaboration across platforms

 ### What is context.json?